-If you’re a beginner at rock climbing, here are five pieces of gear to get you started off on the right hold!
+If you’re looking for beginner rock climbing gear, you may be facing information overload with all of the different gear that’s available.
 We here at ORB have created this gear guide for new climbers heading to the gym.

 Black Diamond Solution Harness